h4med/RaspberryPi_Configuration/README.md

 ---
 ## Step4: Adding RTC
 In our carrier board we have a DS3231 RTC.
 [Here](https://learn.adafruit.com/adding-a-real-time-clock-to-raspberry-pi?view=all#set-up-and-test-i2c) is a good set up guide for this RTC.
-We first should enable I2C-0 and configure the pins overlay according to our specific hardware design in **boot/config.txt** by adding following lines:
+We first should enable I2C-0 and configure the correct pins overlay according to our specific hardware design in **boot/config.txt** by adding following lines:
 ```
 #-------i2c-------------
 dtparam=i2c_arm=on